 The Five Elements of a Good Opening Line

-Here’s the five elements of a good opening line when cold calling, according to data conducted in old and new psychology studies:
+Here’s the five cold calling tips for a good opening line, according to data conducted in old and new psychology studies:

 Say the prospect’s name: “Hi, John”